PCDMZ-DEV/Sleek/Sleek/README.md

 This will be a fully functional version of the MIT Licensed Sleek Dashboard.
 Developed with Visual Studio 2017 and ASP.NET Core 2, it will eventually implement every feature provided by the template.

 # Latest Release
 Users can sign in and controls are kept in context with their credentials.
 (Admin, Manager or Ordinary User).
 Basic user management (via the Administrator Profile) is partially enabled as are Notifications and Activity History.
 Search via the built-in search bar is enabled for User Management and a new Project Manager has been partially implemented.

 Though simple in design, the Project Manager demonstrates the use of Relational data in views and the techniques needed to manage one to many forms in Entity Framework Core.

+The Database migration script has been updated and now includes basic Seed data.
+You can login with admin@company.com, manager@company.com or user@company.com with a password of well, Password (Case sensitive).
+Administrators can manage users while Managers and Standard users cannot.
+Manager specific functionality will be coming soon.

 The plan is to finish up Registration, Password Recovery and User Management before building out the more interesting features.
 On registration, both a Customer Record and an Administrative user record are established.
 After that, each Customer is responsible for managing their own Users.

 ## Important